Real Talk: Heavy Periods Didn’t Stop Me Running A Marathon

 “I continued running but I didn’t feel right, my fingernails were going blue and I started to get pin and needles in the top of my head – then at mile 21 I actually blacked out.
 When I came round a woman from St John’s Ambulance said, “I really think you need to stop now.”
 But I was so close to the finish line I didn’t want to, I thought I have five miles – I’ve got this!
 I had some Lucozade, a mars and finished.
 I didn’t want to give up.

 “When I did my next marathon, my period came the day before so I was at least prepared for it, but I still felt week and crappy.
-Afterwards I had my iron levels checked and it turns out I was anemic from my heavy periods.
+Afterwards, I had my iron levels checked and it turns out I was anaemic from my heavy periods.
 Then they sent me for scans and found fibroids and cysts on my ovaries too which explains the ridiculous pain I was in.
 The doctors are going to monitor me now to make sure they don’t get any bigger or worse.

 Never give up

-“Finally after years of anxiety I’ve got confidence so I’m not going to let being a woman or having these period issues stop me running, because it’s really what I want to do.
+“Finally after years of anxiety, I’ve got confidence so I’m not going to let being a woman or having these period issues stop me running, because it’s really what I want to do.

 “When I crossed the finish line of my ultra marathon I was so emotional.
 It was really overwhelming seeing my family there supporting me.
 It didn’t sink into until afterwards though what I’d done.
 I was looking through my Garmin and thought “I ran for over nine hours straight!”
 After the years I’d spent doubting myself and having negative thoughts, being able to overcome that was such a good feeling.”